 - The process can only be used once and will not be considered if requested by a repeat Respondent under the Title IX policy.

-- Any agreements that are reached during the Alternative Resolution process must be documented, signed by the Complainant and Respondent, and approved by the Title IX Coordinator or Deputy Title IX Coordinator.
+- Any agreements that are reached during the Alternative Resolution process must be documented, signed by the Complainant and Respondent, and approved by the Title IX Coordinator.

 - If either party, or the university choose to stop the process, or if no agreement is reached, the matter may be referred to the Title IX Coordinator for further action.